User Manual

 As described in the article Creating a Production Configuration, various Operations can be added to a Production Configuration.
 This article provides a detailed description of the prerequisites and the options available in the Operation Prepare Print Item for Shape Nesting.

-The Operation Prepare Print Item for Shape Nesting can be used in Production Configurations that cover the entire process – from uploading the print data into the Workflow to final output.
-This results in the following application scenarios:
+The Operation Prepare Print Item for Shape Nesting can be used in Production Configurations that represent an entire process – from uploading print data to the Workflow through to output – as well as when applying Production Configurations to selected Articles or Print Items.

 The reasons for using the Operation Prepare Print Item for Shape Nesting are as follows: